Finding Things

 Now we will try to find a couple of different files in this mess.

-Let’s start a file called output.txt
+Let’s start with a file called output.txt

-which has to be in one of the
+which is in one of the

 subfolders.